Capital City

 The payroll cycle in Peru is usually monthly, with employees being paid by the last working day of the month.

-The minimum wage for employees in Peru is typically 5.34 PEN per hour, amounting to ~1,025 PEN per month for a typical 48 hour work week.
+As of 1 January 2025, Peru's minimum wage rates has increased to 7.06 PEN per hour, amounting to 1,130 PEN per month for a typical 48 hour work week.

 It is mandatory for employers to provide 13th-month and 14th-month payments.
 Employees receive an additional month's salary twice a year.
 The first payment occurs in July (payable by 15 July), around Peru's Independence Day, and the second payment is made at the end of the year (payable by 15 December), around Christmas.